preedep/sftp2blob/README.md

 # SFTP2Blob - A simple shell script (Linux) to copy files from SFTP to Azure Blob Storage

-This script is a simple shell script that copies files from SFTP or FTPs to Azure Blob Storage.
+This script is a simple shell script that copies files from SFTP or FTPs or FTP to Azure Blob Storage.
 It uses the `sftp` or `lftp` command to connect to the SFTP server and `azcopy` to copy files to Azure Blob Storage.

 ## Diagram